dtomlinson91/easy-email-downloader/README.md

 - Automatically download attachments (receipts/statements etc.) and save to disk.
 - Archive content of emails for personal use.

-See the installation & uses below.
+See the installation & examples below.

 Pull requests/ideas/suggestions are welcome 👍🏻